Braddon/ai-dev-tasks/create-prd.md

 3.  **User Stories:** Detail the user narratives describing feature usage and benefits.
 4.  **Functional Requirements:** List the specific functionalities the feature must have.
 Use clear, concise language (e.g., "The system must allow users to upload a profile picture.").
 Number these requirements.
 5.  **Non-Goals (Out of Scope):** Clearly state what this feature will *not* include to manage scope.
-6.  **Design Considerations (Optional):** Link to mockups, describe UI/UX requirements, or mention relevant components/styles if applicable.
+6.  **Design Considerations:** Link to mockups, describe UI/UX requirements, or mention relevant components/styles if applicable.
-7.  **Technical Considerations (Optional):** Mention any known technical constraints, dependencies, or suggestions (e.g., "Should integrate with the existing Auth module").
+7.  **Technical Considerations:** Mention any known technical constraints, dependencies, or suggestions (e.g., "Should integrate with the existing Auth module").
 8.  **Success Metrics:** How will the success of this feature be measured? (e.g., "Increase user engagement by 10%", "Reduce support tickets related to X").
 9.  **Open Questions:** List any remaining questions or areas needing further clarification.

+Design and technical considerations should include a table (when there are few considerations) or multiple tables (when there are are multiple considerations for each item) explaining:
+High-level system constraints (performance requirements, scalability needs, security requirements) Integration points with existing systems
+Data flow and storage requirements at a conceptual level Third-party service dependencies
+Platform and device compatibility requirements

+If there is nothing to be considered, mark as 'none'.

+The PRD should avoid:
+Detailed technical specifications
+Specific technology stack choices
+Database schema designs
+API endpoint definitions
+Detailed system diagrams

+The PRD should provide enough technical context for engineers to understand the scope and constraints, but leave the architectural decisions to the technical team.

 ## Target Audience